-1. Base Salary - A fixed cash compensation amount that is competitive within the markets in which we compete for executive talent.
+- 1. Base Salary A fixed cash compensation amount that is competitive within the markets in which we compete for executive talent.
 Base pay recognizes individual skills, competencies, experience, job accountabilities, and organizational impact.
 Pay is adjusted periodically via both an annual review process and individual circumstances.
-During fiscal 2008, the base salary paid to the NEOs as a group increased 4.3% over the prior year.

-2. Annual Cash Incentives - A short-term cash Incentive Compensation Plan designed to link compensation for the entire executive team to annual Company performance targets.
+During fiscal 2009, the base salary paid to the NEOs as a group increased 2.6% over the prior year based on the Company-wide annual review process (prior to the December promotions) and 12.9% accounting for the base salary increase resulting from the new senior management leadership structure. - 2.
+Annual Cash Incentives A short-term cash Incentive Compensation Plan designed to link compensation for the entire executive team to annual Company performance targets.
 The annual incentive bonus performance target is pre-tax earnings.
 All executive officers are motivated to achieve the same goals.
 Senior executive levels in our organization have an increasingly higher proportion of total compensation at risk compared to lower levels.
-For fiscal 2008, cash incentives earned by our NEOs as a group under the Incentive Compensation Plan averaged 123% of the base salary earned by them during the fiscal year.
-The amount payable to them was determined by formula based on the level of actual pre-tax earnings achieved relative to the target established and approved by the

-Compensation Committee at their meeting on March 19, 2008.

-3. Long-Term Equity Incentives - Historically these have consisted of equity awards in the form of restricted stock and non-qualified stock option grants that vest over several years.
+For fiscal 2009, cash incentives earned by our NEOs as a group under the Incentive Compensation Plan averaged 150% of the base salary earned by them during the fiscal year.
+The amount payable to them was determined by formula based on the level of actual pre-tax earnings achieved relative to the target established and approved by the Compensation Committee at their meeting on March 18, 2009. - 3.
+Long-Term Equity Incentives Equity awards in the form of restricted stock and performance share awards that vest over several years.
 Highly differentiated by individual, these awards vary in amount by level, contribution, performance and uniqueness of skill set.
 These longer-term components have the potential to be one of the largest pieces of an executive's total compensation.
-During 2008, we recognized total expense of \$8.2 million for CEO compensation, of which \$5.2 million or approximately 63% was related to longer-term equity plan awards, with 13% of the total cost in the form of guaranteed base salary.
-For all five NEOs as a group, approximately 50% of total compensation expense was related to longer-term equity awards, with 21% in the form of guaranteed base salary.
 These equity awards also help to ensure that the long-term interests of the Company remain our executives' highest priority.
 They also are the primary tool for ensuring retention of key contributors and promoting executive continuity.

-In fiscal 2007, the Company transitioned to annual performance share awards in lieu of annual stock option grants for all executive officers, except the Chief Executive Officer ("CEO").
-The performance share awards granted in 2008 had a performance period of one year with a performance goal based on an annual adjusted pre-tax profit target and vest over three years.
-Expected benefits from our shift toward performance share awards include potentially lower expense recognition, a reduction in share dilution, and lower annual equity plan run rate levels.
+The performance share awards granted in 2009 had a performance period of one year with a performance goal based on an annual adjusted pre-tax profit target, and vest over three years.
+Expected benefits from performance share awards include a reduction in share dilution, and lower annual equity plan run rate levels.
 These benefits are intended to reduce the overall shareholder investment impact from the Company's equity plans.

 The objective of equity awards to our CEO is to provide focus on performance over a time horizon tied to his employment contract term.
-As a result, our CEO historically has not received annual equity awards.
-All equity grants to our CEO, consisting of restricted stock awards and stock option grants, have been made in conjunction with the renewal of his employment agreement.
-The options granted had a vesting schedule with no shares vesting in the initial two years after the option grant date, 40% of the shares vesting in the third year and 60% of the shares vesting in the fourth year.
-The weighting of this vesting schedule, with the majority of shares vesting in the fourth year, tied to the term of his employment agreement with the Company to enhance the retentive value of the award.
-In addition, this vesting structure strengthened the CEO's focus on maximizing the longer-term financial performance and market value of the Company.
+Equity grants to our CEO, consisting of restricted stock awards and performance share awards (and, historically, stock option grants), have been made in conjunction with the renewal of his employment agreement and pursuant to a vesting schedule.
+We believe the weighting of those vesting schedules enhances the retentive value of the awards and strengthens the CEO's focus on maximizing the longer-term financial performance and market value of the Company.